The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Introduction

 \section{Introduction}

-The intermolecular and interatomic interactions are at the basis of several important phenomena which occur in our world \cite{yu, analewin, analewindiff}.
-If we consider two neutral atoms, it is a well known fact \cite{pauling} that the fluctuations of the charge distribution of one atom create an instantaneous dipole which polarizes the other atom, allowing the emergence of multipole moments which influence back the dipole of the first atom.
+The intermolecular and interatomic interactions are at the basis of several important phenomena which occur in our world \cite{analewin, analewindiff, yu}.
+If we consider two neutral atoms, it is a well known fact \cite{pauling} that the fluctuations of the charge distribution of one atom create an instantaneous dipole which polarizes the other atom, and this triggers the emergence of multipole moments which influence back the dipole of the first atom.
 This process gives rise to an attractive interaction which is known as the van der Waals interaction.
 Van der Waals forces have universal decaying behaviors with respect to the distances between the interacting interfaces, and depend only on the geometry of the interfaces.
-There are two paradigmatic simple examples where this is evident: the interaction between two hydrogen atoms and the interaction between an hydrogen atom and an infinite surface, perfect conductor (called, from now on, \enquote{wall}).
+There are two paradigmatic simple examples where this is evident: the interaction between two hydrogen atoms and the interaction between an hydrogen atom and an infinite, plane surface, perfect conductor (called, from now on, \enquote{wall}).
+Introducing the fine structure constant $\alpha$, whose approximate value is

+we work in suitable units of measurement such that $\hbar = c = 2m = 1$, where $\hbar, c, m$ are the reduced Planck constant, the speed of light and the electron mass, respectively, which implies that $\alpha$ is proportional to the square of electron charge: $e \simeq \sqrt{\alpha}$ and is equal to the inverse of the half of the Bohr radius: $a_0 = 2\alpha^{-1}$.
+We express the distance $y$ between the interfaces as multiple of Bohr radius, and therefore $\alpha^{-1}$, such that $y = L \alpha^{-1}$, for some $L \geq 1$.
 If we denote by $W^{\text{qm}}_L$ the van der Waals energy at distance $L >0$ in a quantum mechanical description, \textit{i.e.}, where the interaction is considered instantaneous and originated only by the static Coulomb potentials, its decay for the aforementioned examples is